tobyhodges/fair-research-software/episodes/07-code-structure.md

 While it may not seem very useful to have your script importable by another script, there are a number of situations in which you would want to do this:

-- for testing of your code, you can have your testing framework import the main script, and run special test functions which then call the `main` function directly;
+- for testing of your code, you can have your testing framework import your script, and run special test functions which then call the `main` function directly;
 - where you want to not only be able to run your script from the command-line, but also provide a programmer-friendly application programming interface (API) for advanced users.